landlord/landlord/README.md

 sbt daemon/stage
 ```

-2. Run it (`/tmp/a` is simply where forked processes will run within):
+2. Run it - `/var/run/landlordd` is where the Unix Domain Socket will be created and `/tmp/a` is simply where forked processes will run within:

 ```
+sudo mkdir /var/run/landlordd
+chown $USER /var/run/landlordd
 daemon/target/universal/stage/bin/landlordd --process-dir-path=/tmp/a
 ```